Monday, August 10, 2020

 The effect does seem stronger for hedonic than for utilitarian items.
 For all items, the promotional game increases the number of customers who will subsequently make purchases.
 There is less influence on how much each customer spends.

-What about those who don’t win any discount?
-It turns out that they are no less likely to spend money than for an equivalent group to whom a discount in any form was not even mentioned.
+What about those who don’t win a discount?
+It turns out that they are no less likely to spend money than an equivalent group to whom a discount in any form was not even mentioned.
 There appears to be no downside to using the game of chance beyond the costs of producing and managing it.

 For almost all shoppers, this type of game of chance adds fun to what could otherwise be a routine transaction.
 Studies at The Ohio State University and Vanderbilt University indicate customers who believe they’ve gone above and beyond to patronize your store will be especially attracted to the game-of-chance discount.
 They already feel luckier when shopping with you.
 A shopper’s belief they’ve made an extra effort can arise in a variety of ways: